architecture-building-systems/CityEnergyAnalyst/docs/archetypes.rst

 area.
 If you decide to use the existing please remember to acknowledge the authors:*

--  Fonseca, J. A., & Schlueter, A. (2015).
+-  Fonseca, J. A. and Schlueter, A. (2015).
 Integrated model for characterization of spatiotemporal building energy consumption patterns in neighborhoods and city districts.
 Applied Energy, 142, 247–265.